 I used melted and tempered pure milk chocolate to make my puppy pops but you can use melted confectionery coating (Candy Melts, CandiQuik, or Almond Bark) instead.
 If you aren’t experienced with working with chocolate, check out my Chocolate Making Tips page for detailed melting instructions.

 Also if you’ve never made modeling chocolate (candy clay) you are going to love it.
 It looks like fondant but tastes like chocolate.
 You can find the recipe on my Chocolate Making Tips page, and find even more detailed information in my new book, Candy Clay Creations.

 Watch the video below to see how you can make these Chocolate Nutter Butter Puppy Pops at home.

-You can find the supplies you need to make these Nutter Butter Puppy Pops on Amazon.
-I earn a commission for each sale at no additional cost to you so thanks for using the links below.
+You can find the supplies you need to make these Nutter Butter Puppy Pops on Amazon (commission earned for sales).

 - 12 ounces melted and tempered pure milk chocolate